 Feeding of MGA is specifically approved for estrus suppression in heifers only.
-The MGA-based protocol recommended for heifers is MGA®-PG.
-More advance planning is needed as this protocol begins with feeding MGA for 14 days starting 33 days before PG injection.
+The MGA-based protocol recommended for heifers is MGA[®]-PG (Figure 4).
+More advance planning is needed as this protocol begins with feeding MGA for 14 days starting 33 days before injection of PG.
 If MGA can be delivered accurately on a daily basis; this is a very effective protocol in beef heifers.
 The original recommendation for the interval between the last feeding of MGA and PG injection was 17 days.
 Delaying this interval to 19 days improves synchrony of estrus.